synereo/blog.synereo.com/_posts/2015-04-15-livelygig-synereo.markdown

 economy, social contracts, and interactions piqued our interest in Synereo’s technology stack, especially when compared with other available options for a distributed and decentralized infrastructure.
-Ed was impressed by how social interactions are modeled by software agent interactions in Synereo’s SpecialK architecture and how these interactions are directly reflected in the runtime implementation.
+I was impressed by how social interactions are modeled by software agent interactions in Synereo’s SpecialK architecture and how these interactions are directly reflected in the runtime implementation.
 Plus, SpecialK’s foundation in solid mathematics and recent demonstrations gave him confidence the solution will be successful, both for Synereo and for LivelyGig.

-Ed reached out to Lucius Greg Meredith, Synereo’s Chief Science Officer, to better understand Synereo.
-As the conversation evolved, both Ed and Greg realized the potential for collaboration.
+I reached out to Lucius Greg Meredith, Synereo’s Chief Science Officer, to better understand Synereo.
+As the conversation evolved, both Greg and I realized the potential for collaboration.
 The rest of the leadership team met and discovered that an employment market offering has been on Synereo’s product roadmap, along with other solutions requiring high-trust interaction.